Get free deal with every meal

 No charges on booking cancellation

-BKC is soon turning into an area full of bars and restaurants and the latest addition is a gastro pub called Dishkiyaoon.
+BKC is soon turning into an area full of bars and restaurants and the latest addition is a gastropub called Dishkiyaoon.
 The décor is a mix of things from exposed ceilings to old pictures of the city, a carousel themed bar and lots of bright lights.
 Clearly the emphasis here is not to slot it in a label but to just enjoy and have fun.
 The food is what they like to call Progressive Indian but seems more like a fusion mix of East meets West.
-Top picks include the tandoori squid salad and prawn curry but minus the risotto rice they serve with it.
+The Flatbreads are strictly average and can be given a miss.

 Gastropubs have dominated dining scene of Mumbai since their arrival and with their snazzy set up have entranced the tipplers all over the city.
 Boozing is not their sole focus like many bars but with gastropubs food also plays an important role.
 Mumbai has become a playground for party-hoppers as numerous pubs have appeared on the map to add a new boost of life to Mumbai’s nightlife.
 When one talks of the city’s party sectors, mention of Bandra Kurla Complex is a must.
 This vicinity is the upcoming trendy sections of Mumbai and is always bustling no matter what.
 Now if you want the combination of the two, ‘Dishkiyaoon’ will suit you perfectly.
 This lovely gastropub is tucked on the ground floor of The Capital Building in Bandra Kurla Complex.
 The pub is known for its casual smart vibe and general feel-good atmosphere.